High Crimes: Plot

 First Lieutenant Terence Embry is assigned to defend Tom, but his youth and lack of experience prompt Claire to decide to assist professionally in defending her husband.
-When she realizes she needs help from someone familiar with the workings of a military court, she hires Charlie Grimes, an embittered former military attorney who has a grudge against the military brass, to assist her.
-Three of the five key witnesses, who previously testified Tom was guilty, have died under seemingly mysterious circumstances, raising Claire and Charlie's suspicions.
-As the trial proceeds, they uncover a massive cover-up perpetrated by one of the military's highest-ranking officials.
-Also creating problems are the sudden appearance of a resident of the village where the mass murder took place, who insists Tom was responsible; Embry's romantic involvement with Claire's irresponsible sister Jackie; Embry's drinking in a bar with the prosecutor, which leads Claire to assume that he leaked details about secrets she has uncovered to the prosecution; and Charlie's falling off the wagon after more than a year of sobriety.
+When she realizes that she needs help from someone familiar with the workings of a military court, she hires Charlie Grimes, an embittered former military attorney who has a grudge against the military brass.
+Three of the five key witnesses who previously testified Tom was guilty have died under seemingly mysterious circumstances, raising Claire and Charlie's suspicions.
+As the trial proceeds, they reveal a massive cover-up perpetrated by one of the military's highest-ranking officials.
+Confusion is furthered by the sudden appearance of a resident of the village where the mass murder took place, who insists Tom was responsible; Embry's romantic involvement with Claire's irresponsible sister Jackie; Embry's drinking in a bar with the prosecutor, which leads Claire to assume that he leaked details about secrets she has uncovered to the prosecution; and Charlie's falling off the wagon after more than a year of sobriety.

 The Salvadorian witness identifies an injured Hernandez as the culprit responsible for a bombing incident prior to the massacre.
 Claire recovers classified medical files from the FBI as evidence of the cover-up.
 Claire blackmails Marks by threatening to reveal what she knows about the cover-up and asks him to make the case go away; the next day, the U.S. Defense Department has the case thrown out of court due to "national security reasons".

-Just as Claire is about to celebrate her victory in court, Charlie discovers the truth: Tom had murdered one of the witnesses in front of his family.
-The widow who witnessed the act described Tom's having tossed his gun from one hand to the other (a habit Tom displayed with keys and other objects throughout the film) and his shooting his gun first using one hand, then the other (revealing his ambidexterity).
-The match between these descriptions also indicated that Tom committed the massacre and also murdered two of the other key witnesses years prior to his arrest.
-After Tom overhears Claire talking to Charlie on the phone, a short scuffle between Claire and Tom ensues, during which Claire fears for her life.
-The Salvadorian witness shoots Tom through the window, and the film ends with Charlie and Claire partnering a new law firm.
+Just as Claire is about to celebrate her victory in court, Charlie realises the truth.
+A witness described the soldier who murdered her family as having tossed his gun from one hand to the other, shooting his gun first using one hand, then the other (revealing his ambidexterity).
+The habit Tom displays throughout the film with keys and other objects, tossed from and to or used with both hands, falls into focus and he knows that Tom committed the massacre, as well as having murdered the other key witnesses, years prior to his arrest.
+When Tom overhears Claire talking to Charlie on the phone, a short brawl ensues, during which Claire fears for her life.
+The Salvadorian witness fatally shoots Tom through the window, and the film ends with Charlie and Claire partnering a new law firm.